 The organisation of a Disciplinary Appeal (Minor Misconduct) hearing and presentation of the case in response to the appeal will be undertaken by the Conduct and Appeals Unit, who will write to the student inviting them to the hearing.
-The hearing will normally be conducted within 30 working days of receipt of the referral from the Dean of Students.
+The hearing will normally be conducted within 30 working days of receipt of the referral from the Academic Registrar or their nominee.